lilyball/feedparser/README.txt

 * Fully support Atom feeds

 * Be as lenient as possible.
-To this extend, parsing non-well-formed documents should be investigated.
+To this extent, parsing non-well-formed documents should be investigated.
 NSXMLParser is documented as aborting parsing upon encountering an error, but in practice it appears that, at least on Mac OS X 10.5, it actually can recover from errors.
 However, at the current time